Find Grad Schools

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

-Job Demand for Medical and Clinical Laboratory Technicians
+Is There Going to be Demand for Medical and Clinical Laboratory Technicians?

-In the United States, there were 164,200 jobs for Medical and Clinical Laboratory Technician in 2016.
+In 2016, there was an estimated number of 164,200 jobs in the United States for Medical and Clinical Laboratory Technician.
 New jobs are being produced at a rate of 14% which is above the national average.
 The Bureau of Labor Statistics predicts 23,000 new jobs for Medical and Clinical Laboratory Technician by 2026.
 Due to new job openings and attrition, there will be an average of 12,900 job openings in this field each year.

 undefined